The Department of Human Development (DHD) under the National Catholic Secretariat and its

 In her opening remarks, the Chairman of the NCCE, Ms. Josephine Nkrumah, who also served as

 Mr. Samuel Zan Akologo, the “I Shame Corruption” Project Manager in his remarks said the entire project was anchored on partnership.
-He therefore urged all partners to serve as anti-corruption influencers and ambassadors to help fight acts of corruption from within.
-Mr. Akologo called on all State Institutions and Civil Society Organisations to partner each other in the first against corruption.
-The project is supported by STAR Ghana.
+He, therefore, urged all partners to serve as anti-corruption influencers and ambassadors to help fight acts of corruption from within.
+Mr. Akologo called on all State Institutions and Civil Society Organisations to partner with each other in the first against corruption.
+The project is supported by STAR-Ghana.

-Partners of the “I Shame Corruption” project are the Ghana Catholic Bishops’ Conference, Office of the National Chief Imam, Ghana Pentecostal and Charismatic Council, Ahmadiyya Muslim Mission, Ghana, Marshallan Relief and Development Services (MAREDES), Ghana Federation of Muslim Womens Associations, Ghana (FOMWAG), Ghana Education Service (GES) and National Commission for Civic Education (NCCE).
+Partners of the “I Shame Corruption” project are the Ghana Catholic Bishops’ Conference, Office of the National Chief Imam, Ghana Pentecostal and Charismatic Council, Ahmadiyya Muslim Mission, Ghana, Marshallian Relief and Development Services (MAREDES), Ghana Federation of Muslim Women's Associations, Ghana (FOMWAG), Ghana Education Service (GES) and National Commission for Civic Education (NCCE).